TBestLittleHelper/WarzoneMods/README.md

  Mods for Warzone.com

-# Workspace
+# Workspaces

-You will want to use types.
-Make sure to add the annotation to the workspace.
-It's also common for warzone mods to have many mods in the same git repo.
-To make this work nicely, we make the workspace ignore all folders in .vscode/settings.json and explicitly enable them in each mod's dedicated folder.

-Root :
+Each mod is it's own workspace.
+In each mod you will therefore want to have .vscode settings.json file, that incudes the annotations library.
+This will give you Warzone Types.
+To make luals work nicely, make sure you work in the workspace / mod folder and not from root. .

 {
 	"Lua.workspace.library": [
 		"FILEPATH_TO_ANNOTATIONS"
 	],
-	"Lua.workspace.ignoreDir": [
-		"**"
-	]
-}
-Mod :
-{
-	"Lua.workspace.ignoreDir": []
 }